The Density of Fan-Planar Graphs: The Upper Bound For the Number of Edges

 Recall that $C(W)$ denotes the set of all bounded cells of $G(W)$.

 \begin{lemma} For every facial walk $W$ with $|W| \geq 3$ we have

-\end{lemma} \begin{proof} Without loss of generality we may assume that $W$ is a simple cycle.
-We proceed by induction on $|E(G(W))|$.
-As induction base we consider the case that $W$ is a triangle.
-Then $G(W) = W$ and $C(W)$ consists of a single cell $c$ with $||c||=6$.
+\end{lemma} \begin{proof} Without loss of generality we may assume that $W$ is a simple cycle, since we bound the number of \emph{inner} edges of $W$ in terms of the length of $W$.
+We proceed by induction on the number of inner edges.
+As induction base we consider the case that $E(G(W)) \setminus E(W) = \emptyset$.
+Then $G(W) = W$ and $C(W)$ consists of a single cell $c$ with $||c||=2|W|$.
 Thus